|Specific Course Entry Requirements||Grade 6 in French|

 |Examination Levels Offered||AS and A2 Level|

 The A-level French course is a two year course, and will be examined at the end of Year 13.
-The AS qualification is a stand alone qualification which will be completed at the end of Year 12.
 Throughout the course you will develop your independent language creation skills: developing a range of vocabulary and broadening your grammatical understanding and application.

 In Year 12, you will develop your language skills from GCSE and will look specifically at the following topics: